howanski/alexey/Readme.md

 ./alexey_console_php
 #create user
 php bin/console alexey:user:new
-# and now open your browser on localhost and accept ;-)
+# and now open your browser on localhost and accept suspicious key ;-)
 ```
 Above scenario should work out-of-the-box if there are no port conflicts with your containers.
 Alexey containers will be up every time you turn on your computer.